Skip to main content

 • And the number of sentences in a paragraph.

-The shorter the words, sentences, and paragraphs your content is made up of, the easier perceived readability it has by the Flesch algorithm.
+The shorter the words, sentences, and paragraphs that make up your content, the easier it is perceived to be readable by the Flesch algorithm.

 What content is checked by Insytful?

-Insytful tries to give you the most accurate results for your content by stripping out all navigation, header and footer, promo cards, and other elements that are not part of the core content of the webpage.
+Insytful aims to provide you with the most accurate results for your content by stripping out all navigation, headers, footers, promo cards, and other elements that are not part of the core content of the webpage.
 The remaining copy is what Insytful checks for readability.

 Pages marked with no readability score